-DALLAS – Today in Aviation, the world’s first air traffic control (ATC) tower opened in 1920.
+DALLAS — Today, in 1920, the world’s first air traffic control (ATC) tower opened.
 The new facility was located at London’s then-main airport, Croydon.

 The now-decommissioned airfield was then the only international airport in the UK in the interwar years.
 As civilian air travel grew after the First World War, the UK’s Air Ministry wanted to find a way of safely organizing the growing number of flights.